,

 We have found that some disadvantaged children can have significant different life experiences to their peers at Downs and we have tried to address this by offering free access to our clubs, music lessons and school holiday care.
 Our successful ‘Poverty Proofing Report’, produced by Children North East, has highlighted the success of our efforts in including all children.
 Research tells us that participation in an after school clubs develops social confidence, nurtures belonging and provides and empowers choice.
 An NCTL research project on successful schools stated that extra-curricular activities have a positive impact on children both academically and socially.

 Adventure Club is an after school club based on outdoor activities and aimed at building confidence, resilience, communication and wellbeing.
 The children also work towards their John Muir Award.
-The john Muir Award is a national environmental Award scheme, which combines outdoor learning and natural connections with self-development.
+The John Muir Award is a national environmental Award scheme, which combines outdoor learning and natural connections with self-development.

 Tiered Approach